 While your own experience will provide you with answers, ours has allowed us to identify some key behaviors to adopt:

 - Being available, flexible: forget about bookings, tight schedules and to-do-list, the best thing about traveling is the unexpected!

 - Say yes to opportunities open to you: local’s invitation to sleep over, to share a meal, to go for a walk with a stranger, etc.

 - Speak to the locals, ask them for advice: what to see, what to do, what to eat, etc.

 - Follow your feelings, your mood: do you want to stay somewhere?
 Stay!
 You wish to rest rather than visit?
 No problem!

 - Move slowly, by favoring walking rather than transportation in the city for example

-How to draw your route from day to day?
+More about drawing your route from day to day

 * Post written according to our personal experience *